-On the UEL/ASU double award programme, students must pass the agreed UEL module in conformity with all established rules and procedures as determined by UEL.
-If a student has failed a module or component of a module on the UEL/ASU double award programme, the student will be entitled to a resit opportunity.
+On the UEL/ASU double award degree, students must pass the agreed UEL module in conformity with all established rules and procedures as determined by UEL.
+If a student has failed a module or component of a module on the UEL/ASU double award degree, the student will be entitled to a resit opportunity.
 This will normally be in the early summer (July/August).

-Students will be asked and expected to retake a module with attendance if a resit opportunity was not successfully passed, however this depends on the individual profile of the student - taking into consideration UEL policy/rules on retakes.
-The reassessment on modules is not permitted on the Egyptian award, however is possible on the UEL award.
+Students will be asked and expected to retake a module with attendance if a resit opportunity was not successfully passed; however, this depends on the individual profile of the student - taking into consideration UEL policy/rules on retakes.
+Although reassessment on modules is not permitted on the Egyptian award, yet students are able to review the module component work grades and discuss with the instructor the marking of the module component work.
+As for the in class test students are permitted to submit an appeal for revising the marks registration and the completeness of grading the in class test.
+However, modules reassessment is possible on the UEL award according to UEL regulations.